 Says author Van Dover, who taught in the English Department of Lincoln University for 38 years and published extensively on detective fiction.
 Here he has compiled some of his expertise on artists as they appear in detective fiction.

 As he argues, both deduction, crime solving and the creative act of finishing a painting or a sculpture, have one main similarity: they all require some access to “art.”
-And not only are certain murderers and criminals extremely innovative, smart and artful about their deeds, it seems that each time a fictional crime is written, a contest of artfulness in both covering it up or resolving it is on; namely between the criminal and the detective.
+And not only are certain murderers and other criminals extremely innovative, smart and artful about their deeds, it seems that each time a fictional crime is written, a contest of artfulness in both covering it up or resolving it is; namely between the criminal and the detective.

-Apart from the artful planning and obstruction of the crime, he also sees villains rarely obsessed with art.
+Apart from the artful planning and obstruction of the crime, he also rarely sees villains obsessed with art.
 “These artist-villains usually commit their crimes for the usual reasons and with the usual devices, though they might exercise some superior imagination in the application of those devices. … Nor do they generally talk about art; they are preoccupied with the pragmatic concerns that drive them to crime…”

 Special emphasis is given to popular authors like Arthur Conan Doyle, Arthur Morrison, G.K.
 Chesterton, R. Austin Freeman, Dorothy Sawyers, Agatha Christie, P.D.
 James and Ross Macdonald, who receive several pages of analysis, while many more crime fiction authors – in their respective treatment of artists in their fiction – are mentioned rather briefly.

-In the process, we learn about the role of the victim, as he also could be an artist, but rarley is, or rather, hardly ever is the only victim in a case.
-From a critical or aesthetic point of view, more often the “villain is a creator; the detective is a critic; the victim is the objet d’art.
+In the process, we learn about the role of the victim, as he also could be an artist, but rarely is, or rather, hardly ever is the only victim in a case.
+From a critical or aesthetic point of view, more often the “villain is a creator; the detective is a critic; the victim is the object d’art.
 The corpse and its epiphenomena are composed by the villain and are appreciated, critiqued, and understood by the detective.
 It is a carefully crafted object.”

-Nevertheless, as storytelling is an art form too, the detective who at the end of investigation uncovers misdemeanor and the criminal must have a convincing story ready that explains what happened when and why.
-This, however, is mostly moral work and not one of purely aesthetic value, agruges Van Dover.
-Hardly any detective will identify himself/herself as an artist, as they “… are not driven to produce art.”
+Nevertheless, as storytelling is an art form too, the detective who at the end of the investigation uncovers misdemeanor and the criminal must have a convincing story ready that explains what happened when and why.
+This, however, is mostly moral work and not one of purely aesthetic value, argues Van Dover.
+Hardly any detective will identify themself as an artist, as they “… are not driven to produce art.”
 The production of art or a particularly artistic/creative approach to crimes is mostly alien to the investigators while they are able to identify patterns and methods.

 What sounds like a discrepancy at first, is really a different approach to understanding situations and circumstances.
 “The artist pursues beauty; the detective pursues truth. … His art is an art of knowing.”

-After all, it seems that hardly ever in the fiction surveyed here, artists are particularly successful criminals either.
+After all, it seems that hardly ever in the fiction surveyed here, are artists particularly successful criminals either.
 “Great artists fail as criminals because they lack the critical detachment.
 They may be genuinely creative, but their creativity seems to blind them to the insights that critical intelligence provides.”

 Review by Dr. A. Ebert © 2019